Procedures: Mohs Micrographic Surgery

 WHY CHOOSE A FELLOWSHIP TRAINED MOHS SURGEON?

 Skin cancer treatment should be performed with the highest standards of quality and competence.
 The American College of Mohs Surgery is the only organization that requires its members to have successfully completed an extensive fellowship that requires at least one full year of training and hands-on experience provided by highly qualified instructors after completing their dermatology residency training.
-Dr. Chapas is a fellow of the American College of Mohs Surgery, has performed thousands of Mohs cases, and instructs dermatology residents in dermatologic surgery at the NYU School of Medicine.
+Dr. Chapas and Dr. Chwalek are Fellows of the American College of Mohs Surgery, have each performed thousands of Mohs cases, and instruct dermatology residents in dermatologic surgery at the NYU School of Medicine.

 DOES MY INSURANCE COVER MOHS SURGERY AND RECONSTRUCTION?

 Most insurance plans cover the majority of costs associated with Mohs surgery and reconstruction performed in our office.
 Our office staff will verify the details of your plan prior to your surgery.